Features>Experience scoring and benchmarking

 Experience Baseline

-An experience baseline score is your organization’s digital performance threshold and a minimum standard that every user, application and endpoint should meet to ensure smooth, reliable, and consistent digital operations.
-Without it, IT teams lack a unified reference point, making it difficult to assess progress, identify degradation, or drive accountability.
+An experience baseline score serves as your organization’s digital performance threshold and a minimum standard that every user, application, and endpoint should meet to ensure smooth, reliable, and consistent digital operations.
+Without this baseline, IT teams lack a unified reference point, making it difficult to assess progress, spot performance degradation, or maintain consistent experience.

-DEX Manager Plus helps you set a baseline score that reflects your acceptable experience threshold and this becomes your benchmark that is used to evaluate every device, user or region across your organization.
-A score above the baseline indicates a healthy, optimized experience and a score below it signals a degradation, so you can focus on improving, not interpreting.
+DEX Manager Plus makes setting this baseline simple.
+Define a score that reflects your acceptable experience threshold and it becomes your benchmark for evaluating every device, user, or region across your organization.
+A score above the baseline indicates a healthy, optimized experience, and a score below it signals degradation, enabling the IT team to focus on improving the experience, not interpreting the data.

 Benchmarking

-Benchmarking transforms raw telemetry into strategic insight, helping IT move from isolated score interpretation to pattern recognition, cross-group comparisons, and continuous optimization.
+Benchmarking elevates experience scoring by putting results into context.
+It transforms raw telemetry into strategic insights, enabling your IT team to move from isolated score interpretation to pattern recognition, cross-group comparisons, and continuous optimization.

-With DEX Manager Plus' built-in benchmarking capabilities, you can analyze and compare experience scores and trends across different teams and locations within the organization.
+With DEX Manager Plus' built-in benchmarking capabilities, you can analyze and compare experience scores and trends across different teams, departments, and locations within the organization.